sodexx7/TrueStable/README-Edited.md

 In the current cryptocurrency market, numerous protocol tokens face challenges in facilitating effective collaboration.
 Simultaneously, token holders often seek ways to optimize their capital efficiency without resorting to selling their tokens.
 Additionally, protocol developers and long - term supporters aim to maximize their profits.
 TrueStable Finance emerges as a reliable solution to address these complex issues.

-For token holders, TrueStable Finance offers a unique opportunity to obtain stablecoins without divesting their tokens while enjoying the significant benefit of zero borrowing rates.
+For users, TrueStable Finance offers a unique opportunity to obtain stablecoins without divesting their tokens while enjoying the significant benefit of zero borrowing rates.
 This enables them to unlock the value of their tokens without losing their stake in the underlying protocol.
 For investors, our platform provides a more lucrative alternative compared to direct token purchases, allowing them to acquire more tokens through innovative mechanisms.
 For protocols, partnering with TrueStable Finance means enhancing their ecosystem by attracting more users and capital, thereby promoting long - term growth and sustainability.

 ## Goal